Frances Koncan

 Frances Koncan (born 1986) is an Saulteaux-Slovene journalist, theatre director, and playwright from Couchiching First Nation who lives in Winnipeg, Manitoba.

-Her play The Dance-off of Conscious Uncoupling received the 2015 Tom Hendry Award for Best New Comedy.
+As of 2023, Koncan uses she/they pronouns.

 Early life and education

-Koncan was born in May of 1986 in Couchiching First Nation.
+Koncan was born in May 1986 in Couchiching First Nation.

-She has a bachelor's degree in psychology from the University of Manitoba and a master's degree in fine arts in playwriting from the City University of New York's Brooklyn College.
+She has a bachelor's degree in psychology from the University of Manitoba and a master's degree in fine arts in playwriting from Brooklyn College of the City University of New York.

 Career

-Koncan is an arts reporter for the Winnipeg Free Press.
+Koncan is currently an assistant professor at the School of Creative Writing at the University of British Columbia.

-She wrote the play Women of the Fur Trade, zahgidiwin/love, and Flesh-Coloured Crayons.
+She wrote the play Women of the Fur Trade, zahgidiwin/love, Flesh-Coloured Crayons, and Space Girl.

-She directed A Doll's House, Part 2, Seminar (for the Royal Manitoba Theatre Centre/Mirvish Productions), The Humans, (also for the Royal Manitoba Theatre Centre/Mirvish Productions), and Stripped Down Anthony & Cleopatra.
+Koncan has also worked as assistant director on Seminar (for the Royal Manitoba Theatre Centre/Mirvish Productions), The Humans, and A Doll's House, Part 2 (RMTC), and Stripped Down Anthony & Cleopatra (Shakespeare in the Ruins) and co-director with Angelica Schwartz on an Andy Warhol inspired production of The Hollow (for the Royal Manitoba Theatre Centre's Master Playwright Festival).

+In addition, Koncan worked as an arts reporter for the Winnipeg Free Press from 2019 to 2022.
+She was the Artistic Director of Sarasvati Productions from 2020-2021.
+They obtained the Writer-in-Residence position at the Winnipeg Public Library from 2022-2023.
+They are currently an Assistant Professor at the University of British Columbia in the School of Creative Writing teaching playwriting.

 Awards and honors

-Her theatrical work has won the REVEAL Indigenous Arts Award, the Winnipeg Arts Council's 2017 RBC On the Rise Award, and got her shortlisted for the Tarragon Emerging Playwrights Award.
+Koncan's theatrical work has won the REVEAL Indigenous Arts Award, the Winnipeg Arts Council's 2017 RBC On the Rise Award, and got her shortlisted for the Tarragon Emerging Playwrights Award.
+Her play The Dance-off of Conscious Uncoupling received the 2015 Tom Hendry Award for Best New Comedy.